DForshner/VagrantKafkaDemo/README.md

 * VirtualBox
 * Vagrant

-# Network Debugging Tips
+# Random Tips
-* Can telnet to zookeeper (port 2181) and type "ruok" and it will respond "imok"
+* Telnet to zookeeper (port 2181) and type "ruok" and it will respond "imok"
-* Can telnet to kafka (port 9092) and it will open a connection and close it when you press any key.
+* Telnet to kafka (port 9092) and it will open a connection and close it when you press any key.
 * If you edit any script files in windows you may need to run dos2unix to remove windows line ends ('/r' junk).